Taskmaster-1/NutriLens/README.md

 ## 📝 Overview

-NutriLens is an intelligent nutrition analysis application that leverages Google's Gemini AI to provide instant, detailed nutritional insights from your meal images.
+NutriLens is an intelligent nutrition analysis application that leverages Google's Gemini API to provide instant, detailed nutritional insights from your meal images.
 Simply upload a picture of your food, and get a comprehensive breakdown of calories, food items, and nutritional information.

 ## ✨ Features